chinchang/kushagra.dev/posts/2023-09-03-css-only-3d-card.md

 ## 2. Bring in some scroll

 This is an interesting illusion!
 As I mentioned before, we'll enable card rotation through scroll.
-Which means if you have double finger scroll gesture on your track pad, you can very intuitively use it explore the card from all angles.
+Which means if you have double finger scroll gesture on your track pad, you can very intuitively use it to explore the card from all angles.
 But, how do we get scroll on the page,...there is nothing overflowing from our page?
 For that, we'll create a dummy invisble element which is so big that it overflows out of our viewport.

 This creates another issue that our card will also glide along with the scroll.
 But we don't want that.
-So what we do is make the `card-wrap` fixed positioned.
-So now you get this nice illusion where you are scrolling on the page technically but nothing scrolls.
+So what we do is make `.card-wrap` fixed positioned.
+Now you get this nice illusion where you are scrolling on the page technically but nothing scrolls.

 ```html
 <div class="dummy"></div>